Media and crime

 Course learning outcomes

-- Demonstrate understanding of a particular chosen crime issue by engaging in intensive, independent researched reflective writing.
+- Demonstrate understanding of a particular chosen crime issue by engaging in intensive, independent researched portfolio writing;

 - Synthesize, design and inspire discussions on current issues and problems related to new media’s impact on our understanding of crime.